-(ii) The Ordinary Resolution 11 proposed in item 8 above, if passed, will empower the Directors from the date of this Meeting until the date of the next Annual General Meeting, or the date by which the next Annual General Meeting is required by law to be held or when varied or revoked by the Company in general meeting, whichever is the earlier, to allot and issue shares (whether by way of rights, bonus or otherwise) and convertible securities in the Company.
+The Ordinary Resolution 5 proposed in item 6 above, if passed, will empower the Directors from the date of this meeting until the date of the next Annual General Meeting, or the date by which the next Annual General Meeting is required by law to be held or when varied or revoked by the Company in general meeting, whichever is the earlier, to allot and issue shares (whether by way of rights, bonus or otherwise) and convertible securities in the Company.
 The number of shares and convertible securities that the Directors may allot and issue under this resolution would not exceed fifty per centum (50%) of the total number of issued shares in the capital of the Company at the time of the passing of this resolution.
-For issue of shares and convertible securities to be issued shall not exceed twenty per centum (20%) of the total number of issued shares in the capital of the Company.
+For issue of shares and convertible securities other than on a pro rata basis to all shareholders, the aggregate number of shares and convertible securities to be issued shall not exceed twenty per centum (20%) of the total number of issued shares in the capital of the Company.